Inscrivez-vous à la liste d'attente Soyez les premiers à lire la livre

 • What buyers actually look for — and why "value" is always buyer-specific

-• The current state of the Canadian M&A market — especially for mid-market and sub-$3M EBITDA companies
+• The current state of the Canadian M&A market — especially for mid-market and sub-$3-million EBITDA companies

 It was a pleasure joining Elizabeth Shea on the Branching Out podcast to discuss the thinking behind my new book, Selling Your Canadian Business.